sveltejs/svelte/packages/svelte/messages/compile-errors/template.md

 > snippets do not support rest parameters; use an array instead

+## snippet_shadowing_children_prop

+> The component content is implicitly passed as a `children` snippet which conflicts with the `children` prop set as an attribute.

 ## snippet_shadowing_prop

-> This snippet is shadowing the prop `%prop%` with the same name
+> This snippet is conflicting with the prop `%prop%` with the same name

 ## style_directive_invalid_modifier